-Atlanta comes in at number six in our best vegan friendly city list with about 20 vegan and vegetarian-friendly restaurants.
-They are mainly known for all they offer in regards to the vegan lifestyle, coming in at number 5 overall in this category.
+Atlanta comes in at number six in our best vegan-friendly city list with about 20 vegan and vegetarian-friendly restaurants.
+They are mainly known for all they offer in regard to the vegan lifestyle, coming in at number 5 overall in this category.
 They also rank in the top 15 for diversity and accessibility.

 Atlanta is definitely on the up and up for vegan lifestyle.
 Their prices though are not the most affordable.
 This is a city that more fast-paced than some of the other cities on this list.
 There are a lot of people in Atlanta, and because of this, prices tend to be raised overall.
 Not just in the vegan market.

 A few of their 20 fine vegan restaurants include: